-Five Minutes With… is a monthly series spotlighting vibrant, innovative, sustainably-focused brands so you can get to know the best and brightest in the industry, even if you only have a quick coffee break to spare.
+Five Minutes With… is a regular series spotlighting vibrant, innovative, sustainably-focused brands so you can get to know the best and brightest in the industry, even if you only have a quick coffee break to spare.
 This time we’re spending five minutes with Margu, a sustainable, vintage-inspired label considerately run by Emily DeLong.

 How would you describe Margu to someone in a hurry?

 While working a not-so-satisfying 9-to-5 several years ago, I started sewing again in my free time and began dreaming up the idea for Margu.
 I knew I wanted to spend my time creatively, I knew I wanted to start my own business, and all the while I was getting better and better at making clothes.
 After a round of layoffs at the company I was working at, I figured I there wouldn’t be any better time to start my label, so I sewed up my first collection (Spring/Summer 2016) in a hurry and have been learning as I go ever since!

 Independent, thoughtful, curious — a woman who seeks to surround herself with beauty in her everyday life, who believes all clothing has a story and that how it’s made is as important as what it looks like, who sees her appearance and her wardrobe as an extension of her self-identity.